VaibhavChaudhary14/SaafSaksham/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repository
 2. Clone your fork locally
 3. Create a new branch

+Example:
 git checkout -b feature/your-feature-name

 4. Make your changes
+5. Commit with a clear message

+Example:
-5. Commit with a clear message git commit -m "Add: geo-locked task verification"
+git commit -m "Add: geo-locked task verification"

-6. Push and open a Pull Request
+6. Push your branch and open a Pull Request

+---

-Pull Request Guidelines
+## Pull Request Guidelines

-Keep PRs focused and small
+- Keep PRs focused and small

-Follow existing code style
+- Follow existing code style

-Add comments where logic is complex
+- Add comments where logic is complex

-Ensure builds/tests pass
+- Ensure builds and tests pass

-Clearly describe what and why
+- Clearly describe what you changed and why

+---

-Development Standards
+## Development Standards

-Clean, readable code > clever hacks
+- Clean, readable code > clever hacks

-Security & privacy first
+- Security and privacy first

-AI decisions should be explainable
+- AI decisions should be explainable

-Civic impact must remain verifiable
+- Civic impact must remain verifiable

+---

-Reporting Issues
+## Reporting Issues

 When reporting bugs, please include:

-Expected behavior
+- Expected behavior

-Actual behavior
+- Actual behavior

-Screenshots/logs if available
+- Screenshots or logs (if available)

-Steps to reproduce
+- Steps to reproduce

+---

-Code of Conduct
+## Code of Conduct

-All contributors must follow our Code of Conduct.
+All contributors must follow our **Code of Conduct**.
 Respect, inclusion, and collaboration are non-negotiable.

+---

 Thank you for helping build cleaner, smarter cities 🌍